multnomah-county-it/libpaging2/README.md

 demonstrate the capabilities of the <a href="https://github.com/multnomah-county-it/libilsws" alt="LibILSWS GitHub Repository">LibILSWS</a> code library, which the application utilizes to communicate with the SirsiDynix system.

+The application can be accessed at <a href="https://paging.multcolib.org">https://paging.multcolib.org</a>.